 This simple fix is the first you should try.
 Use a bristled brush to scrub the stain with gentle detergent (dishwashing type, for instance) and water.

-If it gets the job done, great!
+That is to say: if it gets the job done, great!

 Scrubbing with a special paste